In Honor Of Women's History Month, Celebrate These Pioneering Women In Tech

 Annie Easley, Rocket Scientist

 Easley joined NASA as a "human computer" in 1955, where she did calculations by hand and worked as one of four Black employees at the lab.
-She is best known for building code used to analyze energy alternatives and what eventually became the first early hybrid cars.
-She also served as an equal employment opportunity counselor at NASA, where she championed the rights of women and people of color in the workplace.
+She is best known for building code used to analyse energy alternatives and what eventually became the first early hybrid cars.
+She also served as an equal employment opportunity counsellor at NASA, where she championed the rights of women and people of colour in the workplace.

 Elizabeth Feinler, Pioneer Of The Internet